Secret Gaming: How Privacy Changes Blockchain Games

 Order of the Mystic Skulls

-The Order of the Mystic Skulls is a gamified NFT project where you get to discover more about your skull’s afterlife by going through a storyline.
+The Secret Order of the Mystic Skulls is a gamified NFT project where you get to discover more about your skull’s afterlife by going through a storyline.
 The decisions you make unveil hidden features and can change your skull for the better or, the worse.
 At any time, you can sell your skull—it’s up to you to decide when is the best time to do so.

 Each of the hidden features is stored as private SVG data that not even the skull’s owner can view.
 Hence, the owner can not know in advance what traits have yet to be revealed.
 Or, once alchemy begins, what traits might be created by applying the potions you discovered.

-Games running on Secret(s)
+Other games running on Secret(s)